yijiano/tp/docs/UserGuide.md

 `> stock-check 50`
 ```
-Listing all items that need too be restocked (less than 50):
+Listing all items that need to be restocked (less than 50):

 Ibuprofen: 10 in stock
 Aspirin: 5 in stock